Teckdegen/stellaai/README.md

 3. **Edit Code:**
    - The generated code appears in the editor
    - You can manually edit the code if needed
+   - The IDE automatically validates your code with both built-in and Clarinet validators

 4. **Deploy Contract:**
    - Click the "Deploy Contract" button